 - 14.4.1.
-If the Contractor is authorised to use the Electronic PrescriptionService for its patients, it must enter into the particulars relating to that patient which are held in the Patient Demographic Service managed by the Health and Social Care Information Centre, - (a) where the patient does not have a nominated dispenser, the dispenser chosen by that patient; and - (b) where the patient does have a nominated dispenser. - (i) a replacement dispenser, or - (ii) a further dispenser, chosen by the patient.
+If the Contractor is authorised to use the Electronic Prescription Service for its patients, it must, if a patient, or where appropriate the patient's authorised person, so requests, enter into the particulars relating to that patient which are held in the Patient Demographic Service managed by the Health and Social Care Information Centre, - (a) where the patient does not have a nominated dispenser, the dispenser chosen by that patient, or where appropriate the patient's authorised person; and - (b) where the patient does have a nominated dispenser. - (i) a replacement dispenser, or - (ii) a further dispenser, chosen by the patient.